-Officials from the Department of Transportation indicated no fiscal impact to their department/MHTC.
+Officials from the Department of Transportation indicated no fiscal impact to their department/Missouri Highways and Transportation Commission.

 Officials from the Office of Administration indicated this proposal amends Article V of the Constitution of Missouri by requiring nonpartisan elections for judges of the Supreme Court and Court of Appeals.
-Elected judges would serve six-year terms and could not hold a particular judicial seat for more than two consecutive terms.
+Judges would be elected for six-year terms and would not be allowed to be elected to a particular judicial seat for more than two consecutive terms.
 Judges would be elected at a general election.
 The Chief Justice shall be elected at large and two Supreme Court justices will be elected from each Court of Appeals district.
-This proposal also includes specific protections to allow judges to announce their views on disputed legal or political issues, solicit, receive and make campaign contributions and receive the benefit of campaign expenditures for their own campaigns.
+This proposal also allows judges to announce their views on disputed legal or political issues; solicit, receive and make campaign contributions; and receive the benefit of campaign expenditures for their own campaigns.

 This should not impact their office.